mkostanbaeva/test1/mediastorage-proxy.md

 4. Proxy upload the data to Elliptics in accord a value of couple.
 5. Proxy send to client a value of couple (if operation was successful) or an error message (if operation was successful and delete data in those groups, in which all the same managed to upload).

-The scheme of work at operations read and delete a data.
+The scheme of work at read/delete a data operations.

 1. The client transmits to proxy the following parameters - key name, namespace and couple with the number of group.
 2. Proxy transmits to *libmastermind* a value of couple with the number of group.